jannotti/recover-algo-word/README.md

 But you don't remember the address!
 While not implemented yet, the next trick is to hit the actual blockchain to see if the address in question has any Algos.
-After all, you probbaly wouldn't be so interested in recovery if you had nothing in the account.
+After all, you probably wouldn't be so interested in recovery if you had nothing in the account.

 # Usage

-py-algorand-sdk is the only needed module.
-Use a venv, or install it globally as you see fit.
+py-algorand-sdk is the only module you need install.
+Use a virtualenv, or install it globally as you see fit.
 Then try:

 ```
 ./recover-algo-word.py sugar police obvious access unit blur situate brown home useful manual coffee erase pipe deputy panic make radar scrap print glide abstract kind absorb matrix
 ```

-There's nothing to recover there, since you've supplied a 25 word mnemonic, and the checksum worls.
+There's nothing to recover there, since you've supplied a 25 word mnemonic, and the checksum works.
 The associated address is printed along with the mnemonic.

 ## You're missing a word